getreu/pandoc-notetaking/doc/source/Note taking with Pandoc--Organize your notes with your favorite editor and markup-language.md

 `pandoc-note` to know when you finished editing.
 Most editors work this way, some like `vim` can be invoked with `vim --no-fork` to achieve this behaviour.

-Do not use `Notepad` under Windows as it does not support Unicode.
-Use `Wordpad` instead.
+New notes are created with an Unicode BOM indicating Unicode encoding.
+Do not use the `notepad` editor with Windows older then Vista as older versions of `notepad` do not handle Unicode correctly.
+Use `Wordpad` or and other modern Unicode editor instead.

 **Configuration Linux**